anubhab-m02/PDF-QnA/readme.md

 *   **Security:**  Be cautious when setting `allow_dangerous_deserialization=True` in the code.
 Only do this if you trust the source of your FAISS index file.
 *   **Model Availability:**  Ensure you have access to the Google Gemini Pro model through your Google Cloud API key.
 *   **Error Handling:**  The code includes basic error handling, but further enhancements can be made for a more robust user experience.
+*   **FAISS Index:**  The FAISS index is updated with new documents instead of being deleted and recreated each time.
+This ensures that the assistant can answer questions based on all uploaded documents.

 ## Contributing